GoogleCloudPlatform/community/tutorials/kotlin-springboot-container-engine.md

 You will create a new Spring Boot application, and then you will learn how to:

 *   Create a Docker image file that will be used to build and run your app
-*   Deploy your app on Google Kubernetes Engine
+*   Deploy your app on Kubernetes Engine
 *   Scale and update your app using Kubernetes

 While the tutorial uses Kotlin 1.2 and Spring Boot 2 M7, other releases of Kotlin and Spring Boot should work